-The woman behind the project is Geraldine Starke – a French woman currently based in Spain.
-Her first project is in the UK, and while the focus of the project is worldwide, most of the interest in the project is coming from the UK, with 700 people currently signed up as potential customers for the plant milk.
+Geraldine is originally from France and currently living in Spain.
+Her first Refarm’d project is in the UK, and while the focus of the project is worldwide, most of the interest is coming from the UK, with 700 people currently signed up as potential customers for the plant-based milk.
 The first project is to begin in Derbyshire, and Geraldine is currently in advanced talks with 4 other farms.

 Farms are the perfect animal sanctuary, and plant-based milk production is an easy process that requires only simple ingredients and no big equipment or intensive training.
 Farmers already have the land, the animals and the people that can care for them.
 Because they no longer use the animals for profit there is also a significant reduction in costs.
 For example: